StefanosAstaras/detect_duplicates/README.md

 * You can control its behavior with command line arguments.
 Or you can drop it in the top folder you want to recursively search and double click (default way).

+The actual script is in lib/.

+Also, errors during file reading (most likely due to empty files) are logged as well.